foliovision/fv-bbpress-tweaks/readme.txt

 * Fix for rewrite rules going wrong
 * Hiding reply and topic edit log for guests
 * Setting to check "Notify me of follow-up replies via email" by default
+* Fixed avatars URLs for not logged in users

 = 0.2.6 =